-$140per golfer includes golf fees, cocktail hour, dinner, and gift.
+$145per golfer includes golf fees, cocktail hour, dinner, and gift.

 The Folds of Honor Foundation has rallied a nation to ensure no family is left behind in the fight to preserve American freedom.
 Through scholarships and other assistance, they give back to the spouses and children of soldiers killed or disabled in service to our country.
 We hope that by creating scholarships for children of our fallen we will continue to Honor them and their legacy will live on forever.

-This year we honor the life of US Army Major Paul Clarke Voelke from Monroe-Woodbury who died in Mazar-i-Sharif while supporting Operation Enduring Freedom on June 22nd, 2012.
+Last year we honored the life of US Army Major Paul Clarke Voelke from Monroe-Woodbury who died in Mazar-i-Sharif while supporting Operation Enduring Freedom on June 22nd, 2012.
 He was assigned to the 1st Battalion, 30th Infantry Regiment, 2nd Heavy Brigade Combat Team, 3rd Infantry Division, based at Fort Stewart, Georgia.
 Attending in honor of Paul are his wife, Traci Maultasch and his two sons, Andrew, and Benjamin as well as longtime Woodloch employee and brother of Paul, Tom Griffenkranz.

 Special guest and honoree Sergeant Tim Lang.
 Lang was the turret gunner on a Humvee patrolling in Fallujah, Iraq, in October 2006, when his vehicle was hit by a roadside IED.
 His right leg was shattered and it was amputated below the knee.
 Sergeant Lang has taken his loss as a challenge and has excelled at numerous sports.